hfossli/AGAsyncTestHelper/README.md

 ### Extensive description

-This library or bundle enables you to do async test operations with asynchronous callbacks in your SenTestCase.
-Works with GCD (Grand Central Dispatch) and regular delegate callbacks.
+This library or bundle enables you to do async test operations with asynchronous callbacks in your SenTestCase or XCTestCase.
+Works with GCD (Grand Central Dispatch), blocks, NSOperation and regular delegate callbacks.

 [![Agens | Digital craftsmanship](http://static.agens.no/images/agens_logo_w_slogan_avenir_small.png)](http://agens.no/)